 MBA@UNC’s hypergrowth, however, has come at a cost.
 Kenan-Flagler can no longer claim that its online MBA students — who get the exact same degree as students in the on-campus program — has the same admission standards.
-Only 15% of the incoming students provided GMAT or GRE scores to get in, making the school the only one of two in U.S. News’ top 10 with fewer than half the incoming students with standardized test scores.
-The acceptance rate last year jumped 10 points to 55% from 45%, well above the 37% rate of acceptance for the full-time program.
+Only 11% of the incoming students provided GMAT or GRE scores to get in, making the school the only one of two in U.S. News’ top 10 with fewer than half the incoming students with standardized test scores. at 61%, the acceptance rate is well above the 37% rate of acceptance for the full-time MBA program.

 MBA@UNC offers four intakes per year, with new cohorts starting in April, July, October, and January.
 The school accepts applications on a rolling admissions schedule, so there’s really little need to pay too much attention to the application deadlines, though if you apply early and are admitted you can actually attend a three-day global immersion (or two) before you officially start the program.